ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/06-file-prep-ideal-marc.md

 questions:
 - "How can I analyse the counts obtained from the DESeq2 analysis?"
 objectives:
-- "Understand what is a Shiny application."
+- "Understand what is the content of the counts and design files."
-- "Load the counts and experimental design files into ideal."
+- "Be able to transform the counts file into a desired format using the Shell."
-- "Understand the dds class from DESeq."
 keypoints:
-- "Use the `Data Setup` panel to load the `counts` and `design` files."
+- "sed, awk and cut commands"
+- "counts and design files for ideal."
 ---
 # Outline
+1. The __ideal__ application for rnaseq analysis.
-1. Description of the `counts.tsv` and the `design.tsv` files
+2. Description of the `counts.tsv` file.
-2. Parsing (= clean-up) of the `counts.txt` and of the `design.tsv` files.
+3. Parsing (= transformation) of the `counts.tsv` file.
-2. Generation a `DESeqDataSet` data object in the __ideal__ online Shiny application.

-# Introduction to ideal and the input files
+4. Description of the `design.tsv` file.

-## What is ideal?
+# What is ideal?
 __ideal__ stands for: "Interactive Differential Expression AnaLysis".
 It is a Shiny online application that runs R code without having you to type a single line of code.
 We will use it as it will help us to explore the output of our trimming+alignment+count steps.
 We will need two files for ideal: a `counts.tsv` file and a `design.tsv` file.

+# Input files for ideal
 ## Description of the counts file
 The __featureCounts__ program used read alignment and annotation information to compute counting values for each annotated gene.
 That information is stored in the `counts.tsv` file.
 This file is a tabulated file (columns are separated by a tabulation).